MAR. 10, 2020

 Advertisers must adhere to all of Facebook’s authorization requirements and include labels on political ads that clearly and transparently indicate that they are political ads.

 May 22: Political Ad Labels Become Visible to the Public

-Users will be able to see the political ad labels.
-If a user reports an ad that contains political content but does not have the label, Facebook will review it and, if deemed political, disapprove it and move it to the archive.
+If an ad that contains political content did not have the label, Facebook disapproved it and moved it to the archive.

 May 22: Political Ads Become Publicly Visible in the Archive

 Ads in this archive are searchable until seven years after creation, at which point they will be removed from the archive.

 June 4: Facebook Continues to Review Active Ads